A day trip to El Portillo, Teide NP: ft Blue Chaffinch, Canary Blue butterfly and more blue-toned Tenerife Lizards – 22nd May

 Some north-west African and other spring butterflies in Andalucía: 30th April – 6th May

-The far south of Spain offers the opportunity to observe species at the far northern edge of their range that do not occur elsewhere in Europe.
+The far south of Spain offers the opportunity to observe species on the northern edge of their range that do not occur elsewhere in Europe.
 To record some of these colonists I joined a group tour by the short-haul butterfly and orchid specialist Mariposa (see here), that is operated by David Moore and Jon Dunn with a network of national guides.
 This post will present my personal highlights, meaning what was new, different or evolved.

 Common Tiger Blue